LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The list is by no means complete, with new standards emerging and others disappearing frequently, as well as current ones changing.

 #### 3.7.2.1 Health Level 7 Version 2 (HL7 V2)
-Health Level 7 Version 2 (HL7 V2) [9] is the most-implemented communication standard in hospital information systems for the transfer of messages with data on the entity types “patient” and “case” and the other entity types as described in Sect.
+Health Level 7 Version 2 (HL7 V2) [9] is the most-implemented communication standard in hospital information systems for the transfer of messages with data on the entity types "patient" and "case" and the other entity types as described in Sect.
 3.2.3, but excluding image data.

 HL7 V2 has been maintained by the international standards organization Health Level Seven International (HL7) since the 1990s.
 It can be best considered as a standard to support mainly syntactic interoperability between application systems.